 In recent years, most high-profile cases have been tried before arbitration panels under secrecy, partially because of the B3 rules demanding the inclusion of arbitration clauses in companies' by-laws for their admittance at the highest corporate governance segments.
 The use of arbitration is one of the reasons for the lack of relevant court precedents related to securities litigation.
 Consequently, the precedents normally used as guidance for Brazilian market players mostly derive from the CVM and frequently deal with insider trading, breach of fiduciary duties, market manipulation and abuse of voting rights.

 Secondary liability of financial and legal advisers is not presumed under Brazilian law; it must necessarily rely on evidence of wilful misconduct or the pursuit of joint benefits by those advisers and their clients.

 On the other hand, the CVM and Public Prosecutor's Office may bring claims against advisers – most frequently against auditors – for negligence or breach of duty.
 Civil liability for negligence and ensuing damage caused by auditors to third parties is specifically provided in Law No. 6,385/1976.

 There are two main categories of civil liability in Brazil:

-- Fault-based liability, based on the culpability theory, in which there must be damage, the occurrence of a faulty action, omission or wilful misconduct, and causation between the action or omission and the damage suffered by the party.
+- fault-based liability, based on the culpability theory, in which there must be damage, the occurrence of a faulty action, omission or wilful misconduct, and causation between the action or omission and the damage suffered by the party; and

 While fault-based liability is the general rule, strict liability applies to cases specified in the law (e.g., consumer rights under Law No. 8,078/1990) or when the offender's activity, by its nature, implies inherent risks for third parties (e.g., a carrier of hazardous or flammable substances).9